finn-no/recsys_slates_dataset/README.md

 There are some features of the repository that we are working on:

 - [ ] Add more usable functions that compute relevant metrics such as F1, counterfactual metrics etc.
-- [ ] Add link to the paper: A new sequential dataset logging interactions, all viewed items and click responses/no-click for recommender systems research
 - [ ] The git lfs is currently broken by removing some lines in .gitattributes that is in conflict with nbdev.
 The dataset is still usable using the building download functions as they use a different source.
 However, we should fix this.
 An issue is [posted on nbdev](https://github.com/fastai/nbdev/issues/506).
-- [ ]